anglowave/x402/RENDER_DEPLOYMENT.md

 ### Option 1: Deploy Using render.yaml (Recommended)

-The `render.yaml` file in the root directory contains all the configuration for both services.
+The `render.yaml` file in the root directory contains all the configuration.

 1. **Connect Your Repository to Render**
    - Go to https://dashboard.render.com